astronomer/astronomer/docs/ee-getting-started.md

 Read [here](/docs/ee-overview) for more details on each of these components.

-*_Note_: Astronomer EE supports Auth0, which allows you to to integrate with auth service providers like Okta, LDAP, Google Suite, etc.
+**Note:** Astronomer EE supports Auth0, which allows you to to integrate with auth service providers like Okta, LDAP, Google Suite, etc.

-## Installing
+## Install

 We've written installation docs for various Kubernetes distributions: